Trusted HOA Exterior Cleaning for

 Our Step-by-Step Process for HOA Exterior Cleaning in Cincinnati

-Inquiries come in by phone, email, call, or text, but HOA accounts communicate through email for clean documentation.
+Inquiries come in by phone, email, or text, but HOA accounts communicate through email for clean documentation.
 Most jobs are assessed by phone using Google Maps, with written estimates sent by email.
-Photos or a site visit are used when remote assessment isn't sufficient.
-Scope, surfaces, sensitive areas, and water supply access are all confirmed at this stage.
+Photos or a site visit are used when remote assessment is not sufficient.

 HOA jobs are scheduled in early-morning or late-night windows.
-Contacts are notified the night before, the morning of, and when we're on the way.
-Flagging sensitive areas, access constraints, and water supply details in advance keeps the service day running smoothly.
+Contacts are notified the night before, the morning of, and when we are on the way.
 For Cincinnati communities, booking before peak spring season opens is the practical move.

-Each surface gets a specific method.
-Vinyl siding is soft-washed at low pressure, usually without a pre-rinse.
-Concrete and pavers go through pre-wet, pre-treat, pressure wash, rinse, and post-treat; degreasers are added for oil.
-Roof work applies solution dry at 6% sodium hypochlorite for asphalt shingles, allows it to dwell, then rinses.
 Gutters are hand-cleaned from a ladder with debris bagged and downspouts cleared.
 Wood decks use water only at medium pressure.
-Composite decks are pre-treated with sodium hypochlorite, washed, and rinsed.
+Composite decks are pre-treated with cleaning solution, washed, and rinsed.
 Pool surrounds follow the concrete process with rinsing angled away from the pool.
-Rust areas may involve muriatic acid.
-Garbage cans are rinsed, treated with sodium hypochlorite, allowed to sit, and rinsed again.
+Garbage cans are rinsed, treated with cleaning solution, allowed to sit, and rinsed again.

-- Roof cleaning: There is no written warranty, but results typically hold for approximately four or five years.
-If a client is unsatisfied, we correct the work or refund the money.
-That has come up about twice in eight years.
+For roof cleaning, there is no written warranty, but results typically hold for approximately four to five years.
+That timeframe is a practical expectation based on experience, not a contractual guarantee.
+If a client is unsatisfied with roof cleaning results, we correct the work or refund the money.

 What Our HOA Clients